sjentsch/lsjDocs/lsj/Ch06_DataHandling_3.rst

    extent do you agree with the proposition that “Dinosaurs are awesome”?

 Now let’s load and look at the data.
-The data file ``likert.omv`` contains a single variable that contains raw Likert-scale responses for these 10 people.
+The |likert|_ data set contains a single variable that contains raw Likert-scale responses for these 10 people.
 However, if you think about it, this isn’t the best way to represent these responses.
 Because of the fairly symmetric way that we set up the response scale, there’s a sense in which the midpoint of the scale should have been coded as 0 (no opinion), and the two endpoints should be **+3** (strongly agree) and **-3** (strongly disagree).
 By recoding the data in this way it’s a bit more reflective of how we really think about the responses.
 The recoding here is pretty straightforward, we just subtract 4 from the raw scores.
 In jamovi you can do this by computing a new variable: click on the ``Compute`` button in the ``Data`` tab and you will see that a new variable has been added to the spreadsheet.
 Let’s call this new variable ``likert.centred`` (go ahead